 Who is my School Canvas Admin?

-Refer to the list of contacts in the “School-Level Support” section on the Faculty/Staff Support page.
+Refer to the list of contacts in the “School-Level Support” page of this website.

 What is the process for submitting grades from Canvas to EGrades?